Frequently Asked Questions for Admissions, Exams, Scheduling an Appointment & Teacher Placement Job Fair

 When is the Teacher Job Placement Fair?

-The Teacher Job Placement Fair is usually held in March.
+Information for the Teacher Job Placement Fair may be found on our Career Resources page and the fair is usually held in March.